mike-weiner/maw-resources/README.md

 - `post_type` --> Choose what post type to display.
    * **Default:** `maw-resources` - By default the display will order posts from the maw-resources post type.
    * **All Options:**
+      * `any` - Pull in all posts from any post-type on your website
-      * (VARIES) - You can use this field to pull in different custom post types.
+      * (VARIES) - You can use this field to pull in different custom post-types.
 - `tag` --> Filter your display to only pull Resources with a certain tag(s).
 To accomplish this, enter the tag ID number.
 To filter with multiple tags, separate each ID number by a comma.
    * **Default:** Pulls posts from every category.
    * **All Options:**